Dining reservation app OpenTable moves into delivery

 When OpenTable's updated site launches this week, it will give diners a delivery option for 8,000 restaurants in 90 U.S. cities.
 If they select delivery, users will be directed to the restaurant's preferred service to complete the transaction.
 If a restaurant works with more than one delivery company, each option will be shown.
 Eventually, OpenTable wants to post estimated delivery times and costs for each service as well.

-Hafner said OpenTable decided to add a delivery option about nine months ago.
+Hafner said OpenTable decided to add a delivery option about nine months.
 Partnering was the easiest and fastest way to get into the business, Hafner said.
+OpenTable didn't want to operate its own fleet in what's already become a booming sector.

 According to Technomic, the top five food delivery companies in the U.S. had $13.5 billion in sales between May 2018 and May 2019.